wikimedia/mediawiki-extensions-GlobalWatchlist/docs/js.md

 # JavaScript for Special:GlobalWatchlist

 ## Backend
-The Vue and non-Vue display versions share the code for retrieving and organizing the watchlist content.

 [SiteBase.js](./SiteBase.js.html) is responsible for retrieving and displaying the content for a specific site.
-It is extended by both [SiteDisplay.js](./SiteDisplay.js.html) (for the non-Vue) version, and [SiteVue.js](./SiteVue.js.html) (for the Vue version).
+It is extended by [SiteDisplay.js](./SiteDisplay.js.html).

 [MultiSiteWrappper](./MultiSiteWrapper.js.html) is used to manage multiple sites at once.
-Whichever frontend module is being used creates a MultiSiteWrapper, specifying the class for the sites to be represented with (either SiteDisplay or SiteVue) and the user's settings, including which sites should be included.
+Whichever frontend module is being used creates a MultiSiteWrapper, specifying the class for the sites to be represented with (SiteDisplay) and the user's settings, including which sites should be included.

 The MultiSiteWrapper then creates an instance of the specified site class for each of the sites the user includes in their watchlists.
 The frontend then calls the `getAllWatchlists` method.